Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Introduction

 Also other parts of machine learning face optimization problems that are challenging to optimize globally and to full precision.
 Accordingly, some statistical insights have already been established.
-For example, \citet{bien2018non,bien2019prediction} solve a non-convex problem in linear regression in a ``convex'' way and develop statistical theories for their solution. \citet{loh2015,loh2017statistical} develop statistical theory for stationary points in another regression setup under curvature assumptions. \citet{elsener2018sharp} establish more general theories for stationary points also under curvature assumptions. \citet{Taheri2019} propose an algorithm and statistical theory for approximate solutions in a convex setting.
-But it is currently unclear how to extend these insights to deep learning---if at all possible.
+For example, \citet{bien2018non,bien2019prediction} solve a non-convex problem in linear regression in a ``convex'' way and develop statistical theories for their solution.
+Some insights on the statistical theory of stationary points for (simple) non-convex objectives have already been presented: \citet[Theorems~1,2]{loh2015} extract statistical guarantees for stationary points of non-convex objectives (allowing for non-convexity in both loss and penalty functions) in a regression-type settings, under a so-called ``restricted-strong convexity" condition over the empirical loss (see their Display (4)). \citet[Theorem~1]{loh2017statistical} studies the behavior of stationary points of penalized robust estimators in a linear-regression setting.
+They prove that under a local ``restricted-strong convexity" condition, stationary points within the region of restricted curvature are statistically consistent with the target.
+Also~\citet[Theorem~1]{elsener2018sharp} derive sharp oracle inequalities for stationary points of general non-convex objectives made by a non-convex loss plus a convex penalty, under a restrictive condition called ``two point marginal condition" on the theoretical loss.
+They exemplify their bounds for simple models like robust regression and binary classification.
+Their condition is kinda similar to the restricted-strong convexity but on the theoretical loss (and not on the empirical loss).

+However, it remains unclear how to extend these insights to deep learning, as they either apply only to simple models like linear regression or rely on specific curvature assumptions, while it is not clear if such curvature properties hold even for simple networks.

-In this paper, we develop statistical guarantees for the stationary points of simple neural networks (Theorem~\ref{OracleInSta}) and for the points in the vicinity of a stationary point (Theorem~\ref{StaAppr}).
-Strikingly, the statistical rates match the ``theoretical'' rates in~\cite{taheri2021} up to log-terms.
-Hence, although our theories here are limited to simple networks, our paper makes a significant step toward the mathematical understanding of practical neural-network pipelines.
+This paper develops statistical guarantees for the stationary points of shallow neural networks and for the points in the vicinity of them.
+Strikingly, our statistical rates match the rates of global optimizers up to log-terms \citep{taheri2021,2021LedererSparse,golestanehmany}.
+Thus, our results establish a mathematical proof of the ``empirical fact'' that global optimization is not necessary in deep learning.
+This complements and contrasts studies about the existence or non-existence of spurious local minima and saddle points in both linear and non-linear networks~\citep{zhou2018critical,fukumizu2000local,safran2018spurious,lederer2020no,liu2022spurious}.